resulumit/representations/content/home/demo.md

 By the virtue of being online, *Re: Presentations* remove the budgetary constraints over attendance to academic events.
 In addition, the series are motivated to be inclusive in terms of who presents and what is presented.

-We therefore encourage those who are less likely to be seen presenting at --- including, but not limited to women, minorities, and first generation scholars --- to [propose a presentation](proposal).
+We therefore encourage those who are less likely to be seen at conferences --- including, but not limited to, women, minorities, and first generation scholars --- to [propose a presentation](proposal).

 ### Dynamic